 13:00: Packed lunch can be made for you to take with you, or you can return to the hostel for lunch.

 14:30: Relaxing and travel time.
 Usually your afternoons will be free to relax, take some trips, do some exploring or take some Spanish lessons.

-- Love for dogs and cats!
+- Love for cats!

 - Willingness to get stuck in and mucky with the grubby jobs